hotianbexuanto/kpm-midi/README.md

 # kpm-midi

-A KernelPatch module that plays MIDI sounds on load.
+A KernelPatch module that would play MIDI sounds on load (simplified version).

 ## Features

-- Plays a C major scale when the module is loaded
+- Logs a message when the module is loaded
-- Uses Linux kernel timers for sequential note playback
 - Compatible with KernelPatch framework

 ## Building